Cobalt Language Reference

 where

-• <NAME> is the name of the parameter, which can be used inside the function.
+is the name of the parameter, which can be used inside the function.<TYPE>

-• In the first case, mut arg: &i32, you can reassign what is being referenced by arg but cannot mutate the underlying object.
+, you can reassign what is being referenced by arg but cannot mutate the underlying object. -

 To call a function with a reference parameter, you can either provide a reference or a value.
 If you provide a value then it will be automatically converted into a reference.